by David and Flora Tant

 God's plan gives protection from being put on a performance basis.
 When put on a performance basis with another person, one is accepted only if he or she acts or does something the way the other person wants.
 They are respected not for who they are, but for what they do.
-Their value and dignity is lost.
+Their value and dignity are lost.
 A boy says, "I love you if you will have sex with me" or "because you are pretty," rather than "I love you."
-That is conditional love, and is worthless for building a committed relationship.
+That is conditional love and is worthless for building a committed relationship.
 Without the committed bonds of marriage, sex is inherently a selfish act done for personal satisfaction or gain.
 We must continue to please for the relationship to continue and that leaves one in a constant state of insecurity.
 God protects us from being put on a performance basis by reserving sex for the commitment of marriage.
 Are you aware of the various studies that show that sexual satisfaction is much greater in marriage than in uncommitted relationships?
 Why is it this way?
-Could it be that God knew what he was doing when he created us, and ordained the marriage relationship as the place for fulfillment?
+Could it be that God knew what he was doing when he created us and ordained the marriage relationship as the place for fulfillment?

 The emotional baggage that often comes with premarital sex includes sexual dysfunctions in marriage.
 Many end up in counseling or therapy to deal with problems related to "teenage" sex.
 Studies have shown that premarital sex also increases the rate of cheating after marriage.
 Teens don't know that when they are young, but God knew it when he gave the rules in his "Owner's Manual."